an exclusive excerpt from “Let It Be Me” by Christian Loriel; featured in our 1st issue.

 He didn’t drink – she loved that part.
 His kisses sent the hairs on her skin into a bubbly frenzy.
 And he never kissed any other girls.
 He wanted to marry her.
 She wanted to have five -or at least two -of his babies.
 They would only have one: Romero.
 He had his daddy’s dimples and his mother’s coarse, black hair.
 He was perfect.
 It all was perfect…

-The remainder of “Let It Be Me” is featured in our current issue, including short stories by 13 Black female writers; introducing characters that navigate between self-love and loss, new beginnings and inevitable endings, and a few things in between.
+The remainder of “Let It Be Me” is featured in our current issue, including short stories by 13 Black female writers.
 Contributors include: Christian Loriel, Desiree Evans, Avi-Yona Israel, Wandeka Gayle, L.M.
 Bennett, DiAnne Malone, Muli Amaye, Tatiana Taylor, Kourtnie Rodney, Jacquese Armstrong, Candice Lola, Preslaysa Williams, and Ilisha Nicole.
-Check it out on Amazon today!
+Buy it today!

 Photo credit: Jessica Felicio